The vagus nerve and how it impacts your performance

 Diaphragmatic breathing involves ‘belly breathing’, simply taking deep breaths that involve your entire abdomen rather than the shallow chest breathing that most of us normally do.
 It also involves slowing down our breathing and concentrating more on exhaling than on inhalation.

 How to stimulate your Vagus nerve through diaphragmatic breathing

-Next concentrate on your breathing.
-Take in a deep, slow, breath over the space of about four seconds.
-Next exhale for twice the time you inhaled.
+- Next concentrate on your breathing.
+Take a deep, slow, breath over the space of about four seconds.
+Next, exhale for twice the time you inhaled.
 Repeat this ten times.

-Next graduate on to five in, ten out out for another 10 times followed by six in, 12 out for a final ten breaths.
+- Next graduate on to five in, ten out for another 10 times followed by six in, 12 out for a final ten breaths.

 Ten minutes of following this technique are enough for most people to start to instantly feel that they have moved from a stressed to a calm state.
 You may feel a little drowsy and rather relaxed.
 You have stimulated your Vagus nerve and activated your parasympathetic nervous system.
 You can do this whenever you are feeling stressed and anxious to return to a mental state more commensurate with being a top performer.